nickshekelle/Shifted-List-Search/README.md

 # Shifted-List-Search

-This is a Python fuction to return the maximum element is a "shifted list" An example of a shifted list is as follow:
+This is a Python fuction to return the maximum element in a "shifted list" An example of a shifted list is as follow:
 ```
 initial_list = [1, 3, 7, 8, 9, 10, 11]  # Here is our initial ordered list